carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The first argument to this intrinsic is a scalar start value for the reduction.
 The type of the start value matches the element-type of the vector input.
 The second argument must be a vector of floating-point values.

+To ignore the start value, one (``1.0``) can be used, as it is the neutral value of floating point multiplication.

 Examples:
 """""""""